By Gregory R. Caruso, JD, CPA, CVA

 Currently, the primary methods used to estimate the discount for lack of marketability (DLOM) in business valuation are the quantitative approach, the qualitative approach, and the option pricing models.
 Quantitative approaches use databases and data to attempt to quantify the DLOM.
 They are used for larger businesses that have clear financials and meaningful business ratios, and data can be compared carefully to database data and converted into a discount rate.
 Qualitative approaches provide a more general framework to compare the subject company to the databases, since detailed financial analysis is often impossible.
 Option pricing models such as Longstaff, Finnerty, and Chaffe each attempt to “model” the discount based on statistics and available option pricing formulas.

-As I always say, business valuation is not a science, but an art.
+As I always say, business valuation is not a strict science, but an art and a science.
 This is especially true with the marketability discount, where there are many factors and risks that have to be taken into account.
 Contact me today to learn more about my professional business valuation services.